 Closed low flow drainage system includes lake formation, gravity drains, rising main, underground water tanks and pumping stations.
-The construction of gravity drain from Lake 1D to existing reservoir was in progress and expected to be completed near the end of the next reporting month (January 2007).
-The construction of the closed low flow drainage is in progress.
+The construction of gravity drains from Lake 1D to existing reservoir was mostly completed and reinstatement work was in progress during the reporting month.
+The construction of the closed low flow drainage for the East Course is in progress.
+The expected completion date for all lakes was in mid-April 2007.
+All underground tanks and related pumping stations were completed.